IntroductionFreshwater weeds degrade New Zealand's wetlands and waterways. The plants described here pose the most serious threats.

 Hydrilla (an oxygen weed) is a branched, submerged aquatic plant that is usually firmly rooted in the bottom mud, but can also be found as a free floating mat.
 It forms dense beds of vegetation which can displace other submerged plants and block dams and waterways.
 Distinguished from other oxygen weeds by conspicuous toothed leaves.

-Manchurian wild rice Zizania latifolia
+Manchurian rice grass Zizania latifolia

 Dense, mat-forming perennial to 2-3 m.
 Rhizomes 2-3 cm diameter, to 5 m long, fibrous roots.
 Leaves straight, 2-3 cm wide, up to 2.5 m long, stout midrib, papery, harsh, dull greygreen, taper to point, rustle loudly in wind.
 Flowerhead a 40-60 cm long panicle, purplish or red-brown, with many seeds, November to December.
 Occurs at the edges of fresh water or moderately saline, lakes, streams, wetlands.